adamj09/Neovim-Config/README.md

 # **Notes**
-Personally, this config looks better with a transparent terminal, since the background for the installed colourscheme is turned off by default (you can change this in *../lua/plugins/toykonight.lua* by passing an empty setup function.
+Personally, this config looks better with a transparent terminal, since the background for the installed colourscheme is turned off by default (you can change this in *../lua/plugins/toykonight.lua* by passing an empty setup function).

 Here are the colourscheme and opacity settings I use in Windows Terminal:
 - Foreground colour: #FFFFFF